GNU-Ymir/Documentations/en/primitives/functions.md

 The order of declaration of the symbol has no impact on the compilation.
-The symbols are defined by the compiler before being validated, thus contrary to C-like languages, even if the `foo` function is defined after the `main` function, it's symbol is accessible, and hence callable by the `main` function.
+The symbols are defined by the compiler before being validated, thus contrary to C-like languages, even if the `foo` function is defined after the `main` function (in the first example of this chapter), it's symbol is accessible, and hence callable by the `main` function.
 Further information about symbol declarations, and accesses are presented in chapter [Modules](https://gnu-ymir.github.io/Documentations/en/modules/).

 ## Parameters